THE INCREDIBLE HULK

 The series second pilot Death in the Family was later reedited as a tv movie Bride of the Incredible Hulk (1978).
 Although this has no known cinematic release, it appeared under the latter title in dvd release in recent years.
 Following the demise of the series, the character of the Hulk was later revived in three tv movies The Incredible Hulk Returns (1988), The Trial of the Incredible Hulk (1989) and The Death of the Incredible Hulk (1990).
 The first two of these have the novelty of introducing other Marvel Comics characters, respectively Thor and Daredevil, to the screen.
 The last was directed by Bill Bixby and kills David Banner off (ironically Bixby himself died not long after).
-Ang Lees Hulk (2003) was a big screen revival of the comic-book with Eric Bana as Banner and this was followed by The Incredible Hulk (2008) with Edward Norton in the role, while the Hulk also appeared in the Marvel Comics superheroes team-up The Avengers (2012) and Avengers: Age of Ultron (2015) played by Mark Ruffalo, all of which incarnate the Hulk in giant CGI form.
-Marvel has also spun a series of animated films of from their superhero titles, which include Hulk Vs. (2009), Planet Hulk (2010) and Hulk: Where Monsters Dwell (2016), while the Hulk also appears as a member of The Avengers in Ultimate Avengers (2006) and Ultimate Avengers II (2006) and we meet an aging Hulk in Next Avengers: Heroes of Tomorrow (2008).
+Ang Lees Hulk (2003) was a big screen revival of the comic-book with Eric Bana as Banner and this was followed by The Incredible Hulk (2008) with Edward Norton in the role, while the Hulk also appeared in the Marvel Comics superheroes team-up The Avengers (2012), Avengers: Age of Ultron (2015) and Thor: Ragnarok (2017) played by Mark Ruffalo, all of which incarnate the Hulk in giant CGI form.
+Marvel has also spun a series of animated films of from their superhero titles, which include Hulk Vs (2009), Planet Hulk (2010) and Hulk: Where Monsters Dwell (2016), while the Hulk also appears as a member of The Avengers in Ultimate Avengers (2006) and Ultimate Avengers II (2006) and we meet an aging Hulk in Next Avengers: Heroes of Tomorrow (2008).